-- To identify core expectations for enhanced faculty and staff e-communications services.
+- Identify core expectations for enhanced faculty and staff e-communications services.

-- To identify obligations and concerns in matters such as the protection of privacy and information security, and review the adequacy of proposed service arrangements.
+- Identify obligations and concerns in matters such as the protection of privacy and information security, and review the adequacy of proposed service arrangements.

-- To recommend any variation in service provisioning required to satisfy the range of academic and administrative activities of faculty and staff
+- Recommend any variation in service provisioning required to satisfy the range of academic and administrative activities of faculty and staff

-- To review the viability and adequacy of implementation plans.
+- Review the viability and adequacy of implementation plans.

-- To recommend future directions for e-communications services that reflect changing academic and co-curricular needs, enhanced student experience, and administrative requirements.
+- Recommend future directions for e-communications services that reflect changing academic and co-curricular needs, enhanced student experience, and administrative requirements.

-The following questions about the proposed project on faculty and staff e-communications were gathered from the tri-campus town hall meetings, departmental consultations, multiple committee meetings, and feedback received via the proposed project Web site.
+FAQs about the proposed project on faculty and staff e-communications were gathered from tri-campus town hall meetings, departmental consultations, multiple committee meetings and feedback received via the proposed project website.

 The following individuals have generously offered to participate in the consultation: